godnenz/auth_token_extractor/README.md

 ## How to Use

-1. Navigate to the website where the `BYTHEN_AUTH` cookie is set.
+1. Navigate to the website where the `BYTHEN_AUTH` or `BYTHEN_AUTH_GACHA` cookie is set.
 2. Click on the extension icon in your browser toolbar.
-3. The popup will display your `account_id` and automatically copy the `access_token` to your clipboard.
+3. The popup will display your `account_id` and the cookie source.
+The `access_token` will be automatically copied to your clipboard.
+4. You can click the "Copy Again" button to manually copy the token.

 ## Contributing